 Digital transformation aspirations are not unique to governments or militaries.
 Arguably with a much earlier focus than governments, industry has embraced the global trends to digital transformation due to both the necessity to retain economic advantage, and the need to adapt to changing market conditions.
 Kravchenko describes the digital economy as "processes by which information technologies change economic and social relations in such a way that a number of barriers in international economic relations disappear altogether or minimize."
 These could include opportunities to reduce costs. innovate availability of services or create new business opportunities enabled by digital transformation.
-The industry digital transformation intent echoes that of the CAF's digital strategy "gaining a decision advantage over adversaries and maintaining interoperability with allies."
-This statement identifies the parallels between industry and government.
+11 The industry digital transformation intent echoes that of the CAF's digital strategy "gaining a decision advantage over adversaries and maintaining interoperability with allies."12 This statement identifies the parallels that exist between industry and government.
 Despite industry rapidly implementing digital objectives, there remains a huge lag in both the accountability and generation of international digital standards.
-So, while from a state perspective Canada aspires to lead the international alignment, such as Open Government Partnership, it is at odds with the lived experience of industry in its implementation.
-It would be naïve of Canada to not learn from these observations, and it must ensure its aspiration to improve digital transformation to its people and pangovernment is focused on interoperability, as opposed to aspiring to deliver solutions which replicate industry or exact international standards.
+13 So, while from a state perspective Canada aspires to lead the international alignment, such as Open Government Partnership, it is at odds with the lived experience of industry in its implementation at home.
+It would be naïve of Canada to not learn from these observations, and it must ensure that in explaining its aspiration of improving digital transformation to its people and pan-government it is focused on interoperability. as opposed to aspiring to deliver solutions which replicate industry or exact international standards.
 This will be important in articulating the realistic key deliverables for the CAF strategy.

 From a domestic angle, the Government's digital operations strategy articulates the expectation of the Canadian population to be able to 'access any government service, at any time, and on any device.'
-Although not the CAF's sole responsibility to deliver, it does start to determine the digital expectation of the serving defence members, but more importantly, those whom the CAF seeks to recruit.
+Although not the CAF's sole responsibility to deliver, it does start to determine the digital expectation of serving defence members, but more importantly, those whom the CAF seeks to recruit.
 As Canada's population's digital skills improve, so will the expectation of the employer to both meet a perceived minimum baseline of digital services availability to employees.
-However, the CAF faces a steep initial challenge, with reports as recent as 2021 stating the CAF's IT systems were
+However, the CAF currently faces a steep initial challenge, with reports as recent as 2021 stating the CAF's IT systems were

-&lt;sup>10 Olena Kravchenko, 'Digitalization as a Global Trend and Growth Factor of the Modern Economy," Bohdan Khmelnytsky National University of Cherkasy, Ceur Vol 2422, Dated May 2019, paper35.pdf (ceur-ws.org).
+Olena Kravchenko, 'Digitalization as a Global Trend and Growth Factor of the Modern Economy," Bohdan Khmelnytsky National University of Cherkasy, Ceur Vol 2422, Dated May 2019, paper 35.pdf (ceur-ws.org).

-&lt;sup>11 Irina Aidrous, Ravil Asmyatullin and Sofya Glavina, "The Development of the Digital Economy: GCC Countries Experience," Industry Competitiveness: Digitalization, Management, and Integration, ISCI 2019, Lecture notes in Networks and Systems, Vol 280, Dated 15th August 2021, https://doiorg.cfc.idm.oclc.org/10.1007/978-3-030-80485-5 21.
+Irina Aidrous, Ravil Asmyatullin and Sofya Glavina, "The Development of the Digital Economy: GCC Countries Experience," Industry Competitiveness: Digitalization, Management, and Integration, ISCI 2019, Lecture notes in Networks and Systems, Vol 280, Dated 15th August 2021, https://doiorg.cfc.idm.oclc.org/10.1007/978-3-030-80485-5_21.

-&lt;sup>12 Department of National Defence, "Canadian Armed Forces Digital Campaign Plan," Government of Canada website, dated January 2023, CAF Digital Campaign Plan.pdf (canada.ca).
+Department of National Defence, "Canadian Armed Forces Digital Campaign Plan," Government of Canada website, dated January 2023, CAF_Digital_Campaign_Plan.pdf (canada.ca).

-&lt;sup>13 Michel Girard, "Global Standards for Digital Corporation," Centre for International Governance Innovation, dated 28th October 2019, Global Standards for Digital Cooperation - Centre for International Governance Innovation (cigionline.org).
+Michel Girard, "Global Standards for Digital Corporation," Centre for International Governance Innovation, dated 28th October 2019, Global Standards for Digital Cooperation - Centre for International Governance Innovation (cigionline.org).